Lunchtime Talk: The National Folklore Collection

 The audio and film recordings, manuscripts and rare printed materials in the Collection span many aspects of human endeavour, from material culture to oral literature, language and artistic expression.
 Inspired and informed by the systematic efforts of Scandinavian scholars to document their own folklore and cultural history in the early twentieth century, the Commission worked carefully and enthusiastically to document traditions at a point in time when the Irish language was in serious decline, while the effects of urbanisation and industrialisation had not yet eroded older cultural patterns and practices.

 The talk is free and all are welcome.
+Click here to book your free place.

 Image: Manuscripts, courtesy of the National Folklore Collection at University College Dublin.